 Bring about three inches of water to boil in a large pot.
-Add kale, cover, and steam for about 15 minutes, drain and rinse with cold water if you’re not making the soup right away – you don’t want it to sit and keep steaming.
+Add kale, cover, and steam for about 10 to 15 minutes until tender, but still a bright green.
+Drain and rinse with cold water if you’re not making the soup right away – you don’t want it to sit and keep steaming.

 Heat oil in a Dutch oven over medium heat.
 Add garlic and cook until just golden brown, four to five minutes.
 (You can remove if you wish, for a milder flavor.)

 Add beans.
 If you use canned beans, add with the liquid – the starch will help add body to your soup.
 If you’ve just cooked your beans, you can replace about a cup of the broth with the cooking liquid for a little more body.
 If you are pulling them frozen from the freezer, just puree or mash a few of them and they’ll help thicken the soup slightly.

 Add oregano, red pepper flakes, chicken broth and kale.
 Bring up to a gentle simmer, cover and simmer for 15 minutes or so.
 Watch the color of your greens – you want them bright and vibrant, and to my mind this is best if the greens are just cooked through.